Cakeyan/C_sharp_Term_Project/README_en.md

 ## TL; DR - Quick Start

 This project is based on Visual Studio 2019 and 2022 and can run successfully on these two versions.
 You can modify the IPv4 address and port, which is `localhost:802` now, in the `App.config` file in `Server` and `Client` directory.
 To connect to the specified server, clients need to modify the IP address and port the same as the IPv4 address of server, and make sure the server is running.

+To avoid the abuse of our own email after open source, here we delete our mailbox authorization.
+You can change it into your own email and password in the `sendEmail()` function in `Service\LoginService.cs`.
+If you wanna test without registration, you can use the built-in test account.
+The name is **1000-1008** and the password is **123**.
 Enjoy it!

 ## Results